sanji11/find-broken-link/README.md

 * Find broken links for one or more file in one or more directory
 * Find broken links directly from one or more URL
 * Find archvied version of link directly from one or more URL
-* Prints good links or bad links or all links based on config file
+* Accepts configuration file for customizing result (good, bad, all links)

 ## Installation